These days, it can be hard to figure out what counts as healthy eating and what doesn’t.

 Grocery Shopping List

 Here are some examples of healthy foods you can purchase at your local grocery store.
-Part of preparing and consuming healthy meals is knowing which foods you should buy to make sure you are eating a variety of foods and food groups every day throughout the week.
+Part of preparing and consuming healthy meals, and obtaining clean eating results, is knowing which foods you should buy to make sure you are eating a variety of foods and food groups every day throughout the week.

 - Meat (steak, pork, beef)

 - Nuts and seeds